 Scope 1 Identifiers: “Red Cross”, “Red Crescent”, “Red Lion and Sun” and “Red Crystal” (Language: UN6)

-Scope 2 Identifiers: 189 (now 190) recognised National Red Cross and Red Crescent Societies; International Committee of the Red Cross; International Federation of Red Cross and Red Crescent Societies: ICRC, CICR, CICV, MKKK, IFRC, FICR (Language: In English as well as in their respective national langugaes; ICRC & IFCR protected in UN6)
+Scope 2 Identifiers: full names of the 189 (now 190) recognised National Red Cross and Red Crescent Societies (in English as well as in their respective national languages); the full names “International Committee of the Red Cross” and “International Federation of Red Cross and Red Crescent Societies” in the 6 UN languages; the most usual initials/acronyms of the International Committee of the Red Cross (“ICRC”, “CICR”, “MKKK”) and of the International Federation (“IFRC”, “FICR”).

 These recommendations afforded protections at the top level for the exact match, full name of the Red Cross, Red Cresent, Red Lion and Sun and Red Crystal by making them ineligible for delegation in the Applicant Guidebook section 2.2.1.2.3 Strings Ineligible for Delegation; it was also recommended that an exception procedure should be created for cases where a protected organization wishes to apply for their protected string at the top level.